Ablasko32/Tutoring_school_system-FastApi-GoogleCalendarApi/README.md

     - delete and update events

-3. Student reservations
+3. **Student reservations**
     - link student to new class, update Google calendar automaticaly
     - remove student from class
     - class size limit
     - all atendees recive notifications via email/popup

-4. Keep tracks of invoices
+4. **Keep tracks of invoices**
+    - filter invoices by date of creation or payment status, pagination via page and limit
+    - get all invoices for student
     - organize invoices in one place
     - auto create invoice when class is booked